Amir-Shamsi/facial-comparison-api-server/README.md

   ![fscs-4](/public/assets/img/fscs-4.png)

-- If you don't have image urls and you want send images For body  `sourceFace` and `targetFace` with type *File* must be defined, like this:
+- If you don't have image urls and you want to send images For body  `sourceFace` and `targetFace` with type *`File`* must be defined, like this:

   ![fscs-4](/public/assets/img/fscs-3.png)

-- The respond an result will looks like this
+- The response and result will looks like this
   - Body:

     ![fscs-3](/public/assets/img/fscs-3.png)